Toggle Main Menu Toggle Search

 Methylimidazolium ionic liquids - A new class of forever chemicals with endocrine disrupting potential

-Lookup NU author(s): Dr Tarek Abdelghany, Lanyu Fan, Ben Air, Dr Alistair Leitch, Dr Martin Cooke, Dr Agnieszka Bronowska, Professor Matthew Wright
+Lookup NU author(s): Dr Tarek Abdelghany, Lanyu Fan, Ben Air, Dr Alistair Leitch, Dr Martin Cooke, Dr Agnieszka Bronowska, Professor Matt Wright

 Downloads